mm5agm/WSPR_Single_Band_GPS/README.md

 I've used the TinyGPSPlus library.
 In this library, isValid, doesn't mean that the data is valid, it means that the sentence received was valid.
 In the case of the date, a valid sentence could contain month, day, and year all equal to 0, and the isValid flag will be true.

-I've still to add the final program - possibly later this week A Single Band WSPR beacon using GPS to sync time

  1. In the Arduino IDE go to “File/Preferences” and fill in the “Additional boards manager URLs” with https://espressif.github.io/arduino-esp32/package_esp32_index.json

-2. Get time from GPS - GPS_Basic.ino Connect ESP32 TX to GPS RX and ESP32 RX to GPS TX
+2. Get time from GPS - Load and compile GPS_Basic.ino in Arduino IDE.
+Connect ESP32 TX to GPS RX and ESP32 RX to GPS TX

-3. Add OLED display, Scan I2C to get OLED address - I didn't need to use the OLED address
+3. Add OLED display, Scan I2C to get OLED address, use I2C_Scanner.ino - I didn't need to use the OLED address

 4. Display information on OLED - GPS_Time_RTC_OLED.ino